A fire on a ship carrying nearly 3,000 cars is burning in the North Sea and 1 crew member has died

 Images taken from shore showed a long plume of gray smoke drifting over the sea from the stricken ship.

-One towing ship managed to established a connection with the freighter to hold it in place.
+One towing ship managed to establish a connection with the freighter to hold it in place.

 “We hope that the fire will be under control or will die out and that we can get the vessel in a safe location," Versteeg said.
 "But it’s all uncertain what’s going to happen now.”